paulross/PythonExtensionPatterns/doc/sphinx/source/iterators_generators.rst

 .. note::

-    Because of the entwined nature of the sequence and the iterator the code in ``src/cpy/Iterators/cIterator.c`` occasionally appears out of order.
+    Because of the entwined nature of the sequence object and the iterator object the code in ``src/cpy/Iterators/cIterator.c`` occasionally appears out of order.

 Firstly, here is the C declaration of the ``SequenceOfLong`` struct: